-In a cold restore, ON-Bar performs the following steps in order:
+During the restore, ON-Bar performs the following steps in order:

-- Salvages the logical logs
+- 1. Salvages the logical logs

-- Restores the root dbspace
+- 2. Restores the root dbspace

-- Restores the critical dbspaces
+- 3. Restores the critical dbspaces

-- Restores blobspaces
+- 4. Restores blobspaces

-- · Restores noncritical dbspaces and sbspaces
+- 5. Restores noncritical dbspaces and sbspaces

-- Restores logical logs
+- 6. Restores logical logs

 For each storage space, ON-Bar restores the last level-0 backup, the level-1 backup (if it exists), and the level-2 backup (if it exists).
 Finally, ON-Bar restores the logical logs.